 Yes!
-Your instructor has scheduled office hours where you can drop into a video conference to discuss any course topics and she will also provide you with her email address and phone number for immediate assistance.
+Your instructor has a scheduling tool you can use to schedule a meeting where you can drop into a video conference to discuss any course topics and she will also provide you with her email address and phone number for immediate assistance.
 You have a human being to answer your questions and guide you through any place you get stuck.

 How can I be sure to be successful in this course?